 As Co-Founder and Chief Product Officer of Homer Learning, I was at the table for many strategic decisions.
 Over the course of five years, sometimes those decisions worked out, sometimes they made little impact, and sometimes they were flat out wrong.
 Early on, the team made a number of strategic, critical product decisions that remain front and center today.
 We also made some critical mistakes, that potentially could have sunk the company.

-Homer’s goal is giving children the best educational start possible.
+Homer’s goal is to give children the best educational start possible.
 Our award-winning learn-to-read apps are the heart of our offering and have been so from the onset.
 One of the best early decisions made was conducting an independent study of the effectiveness of our learn-to-read program.
 Children using Homer demonstrated significant improvement versus their peers.
 That message resonated strongly with parents and formed the basis of our marketing efforts for a long time.
 While our product was successful, it didn’t mean we understood how to predictably grow through organic or paid efforts.
 Like many new products, we initially struggled with engagement and conversion.
 In 2015 we were not growing organically.
 Our churn was too high, and we could not convert a new user into a paying user at a high enough rate.
 In other words, we had not found product-market fit.

 Three key mistakes stand out from this period.
-Learning and recovering from them provided the footing we needed for longer term growth.
+Learning and recovering from them provided the footing we needed for longer-term growth.

 Mistake 1: Copying our Competitors